"Land is the basis for all independence. Land is the basis for freedom, justice & equality - El Hajj Malcolm X

 We have taught this course over 10 times in various global time zones since 2020, with students attending from over 17 countries.

 The course is equivalent to two university courses, over 16 weeks covering philosophy and ethics of mu'amalah, economy and social permaculture.

 ORGANISATIONS & ALLIES

-Guest lecturers from financial companies, academia, NGO's, social enterprises and among others, farming and awqaf organisations.
+Guest lecturers from companies, financial institutions, academia, NGO's, social enterprises and among others, farming and awqaf organisations.